jmarcosdias/awesome/README.md

   - https://pixabay.com/illustrations/hexagon-diamond-leisure-traveller-1743535/
     <div><img src="assets/images/get-here.png" alt="An hexagonal picture showing different icons for car, train, plane, bus, boat and a person seated with a clock in the wall given the impression this person is waiting" width="200"/></div>

-- Other pictures used in the Walks page are non professional photos taken by the developer using his android smartphone.
+- Other pictures used in the Walks page are non professional photos taken by the developer, using his android smartphone.

 ### iFrame

-The map inside the Get Here page is an iFrame with the Google Map of Cobh.
+The map inside the Get Here page is an iFrame with the Google Map of Cobh:
 - https://maps.google.com/maps?q=Cobh,Ireland&output=embed

 ### External Links